epomatti/az-iotedge-troubleshooting/README.md

 <img src=".assets/connectivity1.png" width=600 />

-After restarting the VM, one error was shown on configuration:
+After restarting the VM or IoT Edge, one error was shown in the configuration:

 <img src=".assets/error1.png" width=600 />